Bigdreams-Project/ERP-FE/docs/DISCOUNT_BACKEND_IMPLEMENTATION_GUIDE.md

 // 1.
 Invalid discount calculation
 if (Math.abs(calculatedDiscounted - dto.discountedAmount) > 0.01) {
-  throw new BadRequestException('Discounted amount calculation is incorrect');
+  throw new BadRequestException("Discounted amount calculation is incorrect");
 }

 // 2.
 Discount already applied
 if (paymentPlan.hasDiscount) {
   const existingDiscount = await this.findAppliedDiscount(paymentPlan.id);
   if (existingDiscount && existingDiscount.id !== discountRequest.id) {
+    throw new BadRequestException(
-    throw new BadRequestException('A discount has already been applied to this payment plan');
+      "A discount has already been applied to this payment plan" );
   }
 }

 // 3.
 Invalid status transition
 if (discountRequest.status !== DiscountStatus.PENDING) {
+  throw new BadRequestException(
-  throw new BadRequestException(`Cannot approve/reject discount with status ${discountRequest.status}`);
+    `Cannot approve/reject discount with status ${discountRequest.status}`
+  );
 }

 // 4.
 Payment plan not found
 if (!paymentPlan) {
+  throw new NotFoundException(
-  throw new NotFoundException('Payment plan not found for this student and course');
+    "Payment plan not found for this student and course" );
 }

 // 5.
 Unauthorized access
-if (user.role !== 'CEO') {
+if (user.role !== "CEO") {
-  throw new ForbiddenException('Only CEO can approve/reject discount requests');
+  throw new ForbiddenException("Only CEO can approve/reject discount requests");
 }
 ```